roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

   caption="Flashing the firmware."
 />

 - The firmware flashing process will initiate and there will be a blue bar that starts filling, reflecting the progress of the operation.
-Once the process completes successfully you will be shown a message window stating this, together with the time it took for the operation to finish (See figure 17).
+Once the process completes successfully you will be shown a message window stating this, together with the time it took for the operation to finish.

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/loading-the-firmware-file.png"